OXO’s BREW Pour-over Coffee Maker: Not a perfect pour-over coffee brewer, but pretty good for hands-off brewing and everyday use.

 *If there are times that you want do go full manual pour-over coffee, you can skip the tank and manually brew your pour-over coffee using the dripper only, works just as well as any drip brewer.

 BONUS: The lid doubles as a drip tray for the dripper.

-Improperly ground coffee can produce a bad tasting cup of coffee.
+Blade grinders tend to grind very unevenly.
+Improperly ground coffee can produce a bad tasting cup of coffee by over extracting or under extracting, but usually a combination of both due to uneven grind.
 If the grounds are too course, the flavors will not release well enough and the brewed coffee will be watery and bland tasting.
 If the grind is too fine, the coffee will taste bitter.
 Check out this guide on the different grinds.